kidaak/pleiades-dump/README.rst

 nameTransliterated: string
   Transliteration of the attested name to Roman characters following the Classical Atlas Project scheme.

+numRatings: numeric
+  The number of user ratings (see also 'avgRating' above).

 pid: string
   Unique identifier for the place container within the site